noircir/react-auth-context/README.md

+## A feature added in React 16.3 and 16.6: Context API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>